tinghuiz/learn-reflectance/README.md

 cd bell2014/krahenbuhl2013/
 make
 ```
+Some further notes:
-(If you encounter problems with cmake, it might be that Ubuntu 14.04 (or older version) does not recognize Python 3.4 directly.
-You will need to add 3.4 to the line with 'set(_PYTHON3_VERSIONS ...)' for the system's 'FindPythonInterp.cmake' and 'FindPythonLibs.cmake' files.)
+* If you encounter problems with cmake, it might be that Ubuntu 14.04 (or older version) does not recognize Python 3.4 directly.
+You will need to add 3.4 to the line with 'set(_PYTHON3_VERSIONS ...)' for the system's 'FindPythonInterp.cmake' and 'FindPythonLibs.cmake' files.
+* If your Protobuf version is below 3.0 (run 'protoc --version' to see), you will need to install the 3.0 version from https://github.com/google/protobuf/releases, and run 'sudo -H pip3 install -U --pre protobuf' to install the corresponding python bindings.

 #### Running the demo:
 Once the above installation is complete, running